Skip to content

 * @param {Object} [options={}] Optional configuration object for the request.

-* @returns {Promise<Object>} A promise that resolves with the parsed JSON response body from the server.
+* @returns {Promise<Object>} A promise that resolves with the parsed JSON response body.

 */